The Johannes Kepler University signed the Berlin Declaration on Open Access to Scientific Knowledge in 2015.

 Open access publishing is no longer limited to journals and journal articles.
 Other kinds of works and publications, such as conference papers, proceedings, book chapters and monographs as well as presentations, teaching materials, images, graphics, software or research data can also be made openly accessible and available via Open Access.

-Gold open access makes the final version of an article freely and permanently accessible to all immediately after publication.
+Gold open access makes the final version of an article freely and permanently accessible to all immediately upon publication.

 This can be in a Gold open access journal, meaning a journal which is published as an open access journal, or in a so-called hybrid journal which is subscription-based but in which - by request - individual contributions are published immediately as open access.